-The Elizabeth Longford Prize for Historical Biography was established in 2003 in affectionate memory of Elizabeth Longford, the acclaimed biographer, and is sponsored by Flora Fraser and Peter Soros.
-This £5,000 prize is awarded annually for historical biographies, in English, and published or distributed in the United Kingdom, in the calendar year preceding.
+The Elizabeth Longford Prize for Historical Biography, sponsored by Flora Fraser and Peter Soros, was established in 2003 in affectionate memory of Elizabeth Longford, the acclaimed biographer.
+The prize celebrates, annually, a historical biography which, like hers, combines scholarship and narrative drive.
+It is judged by a panel of historians and historical biographers.
+Books must be published or distributed in the United Kingdom, in the calendar year preceding.
 Works in translation are not eligible.

 No unsolicited submissions are accepted.